mmerchante/instanceAlongCurve/README.md

  * (Mac OS X) $HOME/Library/Preferences/Autodesk/maya/plug-ins
  * (Windows) \\Users\\\<**username**\>\\Documents\\maya\\plug-ins

-### Use
+### Instructions
-To use the plugin, select a curve and the shape you want to instance and go to Edit->Instance Along Curve.
+To use the plugin, select a curve first and the shape you want to instance and go to Edit->Instance Along Curve.
 You can save it as a Shelf Button if you want.

 ### Known issues
 * When batch rendering, if the node has complex logic depending on time, it may be necessary to bake the node and its children.
 In some renderers, the node is not being evaluated each frame.